13rac1/talk-git2/index.md

 A version-control system created in 2005 by Linus Torvalds for Linux kernel development when no existing options provided the required features.

+When asked why he called the new software, "git", British slang meaning "a rotten person", he said.
+"I'm an egotistical bastard, so I name all my projects after myself.
+First Linux, now git."

 #Prerequisites

 ##Git Commands